kirtanshrestha/chat-app/README.md

 - **User Management**: Create, update, and manage users with custom validation and DTOs.
 - **Message History**: Messages are saved and broadcasted across rooms in real-time.
 - **Swagger API Documentation**: Auto-generated Swagger documentation for easy API interaction.
+- **Payment Integration**: Users have wallet/ balance which can be transfered with Stripe and khalti integration.

 ## Technologies